kene111/foondamate_mle/README.md

 2) Machine_Learning_Engineering_Task_1_FoondaMate.ipynb: Similar to the method above, the key words that could be used to tell what class the sentence in an email could belong to were hard coded.
 All the algorithm does is to check if these key words can be found in the sentences.
 Because these words are hard coded not all sentences would be caught by the alogrithm, hence some sentences relating to the indvidual classes were stored seperately and their word embeddings were obtained.
-When a text/sentence that didn't fit into any of the classes using the hard coded method is found,  we obtain the emedding of the text and then find the sentence similarity between the sentence and the stored sentences from both class.
+When a text/sentence that didn't fit into any of the classes using the hard coded method is found,  I obtained the emedding of the text and then found the sentence similarity between the sentence and the stored sentences from both class.
-We then find the overall mean, and compare.
-We take the highest mean value between the sentence and the classes and return the respective output.
+I then found the overall mean, and compared.
+I took the highest mean value between the sentence and the classes and returned the respective output.

 ### How to run code: